-City of Auburn 2023 Comprehensive Plan Update Survey Please complete the survey below.
+City of Auburn 2023 Comprehensive Plan Update Survey

+Please complete the survey below.
 The purpose of the survey is to gather information and guide the Northeast Georgia Regional Commission and the City of Auburn through the update of the comprehensive plan.
 Your answers will be anonymous and will be used to identify needs within the community.

-Please use this map for the first question.
-Future Land Use Single-Family Residential Multi-Family Residential General Commercial Corridor Commercial Neighborhood Commercial Agricultural Light Industrial Heavy Industrial The map shown above is of a draft of the Future Land Use Map for the comprehensive plan.
+The map shown above is of a draft of the Future Land Use Map for the comprehensive plan.
 Please provide any comments regarding the growth concept presented in the map: